influxdata/docs-v2/content/influxdb/clustered/install/set-up-cluster/configure-cluster/directly.md

 {{% warn %}}
 ##### Percent-encode special symbols in PostgreSQL DSNs

+Percent-encode special symbols in PostgreSQL DSNs to ensure
+{{% product-name %}} parses them correctly.
-Special symbols in PostgreSQL DSNs should be percent-encoded to ensure they are parsed correctly by InfluxDB Clustered.
-This is important to consider when using DSNs containing auto-generated passwords which may include special symbols to make passwords more secure.
+Consider this when using DSNs with auto-generated passwords that include special symbols for added security.

-A DSN with special characters that are not percent-encoded result in an error similar to:
+If a DSN contains special characters that aren't percent-encoded, you might encounter an error similar to the following:

 ```txt
 Catalog DSN error: A catalog error occurred: unhandled external error: error with configuration: invalid port number